 I recently saw a question on social media which asked: " Do you think the tactics used and developed in urban departments are universal?"
 This is an outstanding question.
 First of all, what are tactics?
 Are they the same as strategy?
 Or are they the implementation of fire ground actions/functions?
 If you were taught that tactics are the implementation of fire ground functions, then there are many circumstances which affect the implementation of actions, making universal tactics extremely…Continue

 In our world decisions are made in a split second.
 In our world victims in a house fire have minutes not ‘tens of minutes’.
 In our world first reports are often wrong.
 In our world, words said over the radio have an effect on operations.
-Those words can mean the difference between an…Continue
+Those words can mean the difference between an aggressive interior search and a passive secondary only search.
+We all know…Continue